YPares/nih-faust-jit/README.md

 - Parameters changed via the GUI widgets are not saved in the plugin's state.
   They will return to the default value they have in the script when the plugin is reloaded.
+- Metadata (units, style, etc) for widgets are not taken into account so far.